Reluctant Transfer Learning in Penalized Regressions for Individualized Treatment Rules under Effect Heterogeneity: Real Data Application

-We applied our proposed RTL method and compared with other existing methods as in Section \ref{sec:simul}.
+We applied our proposed RTL method and compared with other existing methods as in Section \ref{subsec:binary}.
 The 3-fold cross-validation was utilized on the target samples (Site 1) of size $n_t$ to create a one-third hold-out test set for each fold.
 The remaining two-thirds of $n_t$ samples, along with $n_s$ source samples (Site 3), constituted the training set, except for TargOnly where only the remaining two-thirds of $n_t$ samples constituted the training set.
-We developed a model on each training set and evaluated the performance metrics on each test set.
-The value and size of ITR was then averaged to obtain an overall estimate of the model performance.
-The size of ITR is equivalent to the total number of non-zero coefficients except for the intercept and that of the baseline covariates.
-It is called the size of the policy because it indicates the number of input variables required to operate the policy.
-The last column of the tables reports the observed outcome in the data set, which reflects the properties of the treatment allocation used in the study.
+We developed a model on each training set and evaluated the performance metrics on each test set. { The value and size of ITR was then averaged across splits to summarize overall model performance, with the mean for value and the median for size of ITR.
+The size of ITR is defined as the total number of non-zero coefficients in the treatment-involving component of the model, representing the complexity of the operationalized decision rule.
+We calculated 95\% confidence intervals for the difference $\Delta$ in estimated values relative to RTL using 1,000 bootstrap resamples, taking the 2.5th and 97.5th percentiles as the interval bounds.} The last { row} of the tables reports the observed outcome in the data set, which reflects the performance of the treatment allocation used in the study.

-Table \ref{table:real} shows that the RTL method achieved the highest estimated value among all methods, indicating that it provides the most effective treatment recommendations.
-The TargOnly and ITL approaches yielded values of 2.51 and 1.43, respectively, with the ITL method also showing increased complexity in its decision rules.
-In contrast, the TransLasso method exhibited over-penalization, resulting in a policy size of zero, which leads to the observed value of 1.32.
+Table \ref{table:real} shows that the RTL method achieved the highest estimated value among all methods, { suggesting improved treatment recommendation performance.
+On the other hand, ITL showed inferior performance, yielding the lowest value.
+This is likely due to its vulnerability to effect heterogeneity, as ITL assumes a stable conditional treatment effect across domains.
+Both RTL and TargOnly yielded an ITR size of two, consisting of (i) the treatment main effect and (ii) the interaction between treatment and baseline ESS.} In contrast, the TransLasso method exhibited over-penalization, resulting in { an ITR size} of zero, { which led to the observed value}.
 These results suggest that RTL not only outperforms competing methods in terms of value but also maintains minimal complexity, supporting efficient and interpretable ITR estimation.
 The findings further highlight the practical advantage of selectively transferring model components, allowing adaptation to new data without overfitting or unnecessary model expansion.